 The second support package for integrating SAP HCM and SuccessFactors – Integration Add-on for SAP ERP Human Capital Management and SuccessFactors Business Execution 1.0 Support Package 2 – was released onto SAP Service Marketplace on November 5th (SAPK-60002INSFIHCM01).
 The integration package, released in May for Ramp Up and on General Availability since August 10th, introduced one-way employee and organizational data transfer from SAP HCM to SuccessFactors to support Talent Management processes and also transfers analytics data to SuccessFactors Workforce Analytics to support customers using SuccessFactors for HCM reporting.
 In Support Package 1.0 for the integration package, delta-handling was introduced.
-A brief overview of all of the packages and the strategy for integration can be found in my blog SAP HCM and SuccessFactors Integration Packages: an overview.
+A brief overview of all of the packages and the strategy for integration can be found in my blog SAP HCM and SuccessFactors Packaged Integration: an overview.

 Support Package 2.0 is focused on extending the level of integration offered in the integration package and Support Package 1.0 in 2 ways:

 - Introduction of two-way data transfer of compensation data, so that compensation planning processes can be performed in SuccessFactors and the resultant data transferred back to SAP to be included in the Payroll process

 - Introduction of middleware integration so that customers can use SAP NetWeaver Process Integration (PI) – or any other Web Services-compatible middleware – to transfer data using Web Services

 For the second point it is interesting to note that the integration scenarios are delivered so they can be used with other middleware that supports Web Services.
 This means that customers can benefit from either using the delivered integration content with PI or use it to build their own integration on their middleware of choice.